 - Do you plan to re-organize your categories and tags?

-- List of terms to export as WordPress categories (remaining will be exported as tags)
+- List of terms to export as WordPress categories

 - What will be your WordPress default category?

 Exporting comments and users

 - Drupal users?